Vintage Spanners & Wrenches in Australia

 1. Ferguson wiki

 Spanners marked Ferguson are uncommon.
 The vast majority are of the form of a double end spanner, jaw sizes 11/16" x 1-1/16"(AF) with centimetre and inch markings on alternate sides of the shaft.
 Most commonly found (in Australia) with the embossed "EN18" near the large end.
 There are other types - a double ended ring spanner, same sizes as mentioned previously, but marked "Ferguson" or "Dufor".
 These two basic types of Ferguson spanner were designed to fit all the nuts on a grey Fergy tractor that would be needed for maintenance by an operator.
 For the workshop, there were a bewildering array of special service tools, made by Churchill Tools and Britool.
-Many of these would be unknown to the collector, and not obviously recognised at Ferguson Tools.
+Many of these would be unknown to the collector, and not obviously recognised as Ferguson Tools.

 In the USA, the Ford Ferguson and the Ford 9N tractors had a range of spanners or wrenches as they are known over there.
 Some had "HARRY FERGUSON" embossed on the shaft, others had TO17014 across the jaw.
 Some had the Ford logo in script in an oval circle, later there was FoMoCo in an oval also.
 By the time of Massey Harris Ferguson (later just Massey Ferguson), the serial number had changed to 180108 M1.